 Mint is often used for tea and as an ingredient in toothpaste or mouthwash.
 It has antibacterial properties that can help fight against plaque and bad breath.
 It also helps reduce anxiety, headaches, and digestive problems!

 Arugula is part of the mustard family but has a much more peppery flavor than most cabbages out there similar to wasabi or horseradish!
-You can use it in salads, sandwiches, and pizzas!
+Use it in salads, sandwiches, and pizzas!
 Some even eat it raw for its crunchy texture while others cook them up to retain most of its natural nutrients.
-Either way, arugula when added to your meals can be beneficial when looking to control blood sugar levels and lose weight!
+Either way, arugula, when added to your meals shows health benefits including helping to control blood sugar levels and lose weight!

 Growing Fruits in an Aerogarden